maxadamski/ricecooker/README.md

 - [x] The configuration is a bash file
 - [x] Bootstrap multiple systems using the same configuration
 - [x] Share modules (parts of the configuration) between different systems
-- [x] Run modules in groups, separately or all at once
+- [x] Flexible module execution
 - [x] Use ricecooker functions interactively from bash
 - [x] Use a template engine (mustache by default) to keep your configuration DRY
 - [x] Works great with version control
+- [x] Easy-to-use CLI utility for managing and applying configurations (built into the configuration)

 ## Future features (sorted by priority)

-- [ ] Easy-to-use CLI utility for managing and applying configurations
-- [ ] More control over module execution
 - [ ] Convenient functions for automating the boring stuff (symlinks, comparing files before copying…)
 - [ ] Each module opens a transaction, which can be audited or rolled back before committing
 - [ ] Generate nice reports